prazit/DConvers/readme.md

 Conversion file is a properties file which contains 4 groups of property as follow 1 Conversion Properties
-2 DataSource Properties
+2 List of DataSource Properties
-3 SFTP Properties
+3 List of SFTP Properties
-4 Converter File Properties
+4 List of Converter File

 #### Conversion Properties